The 10 Best Hiking Trails Across Canada

 Lake Louise Tea House Challenge, Alberta

 Got a thirst for a six-hour adventure in the Canadian Rockies?
 Hike 3.5 kilometres uphill from Alberta’s legendary Lake Louise through a lush forest of spruce and fir trees to Lake Agnes—named after Lady Agnes Macdonald, the second wife of Canadian prime minister, Sir John A. Macdonald.
 Upon your arrival, Lake Agnes Tea House will tempt you with a warm tea and a scrumptious slice of pie.
 Catch your breath as you gaze upon the glorious waterfall cascading nearby.
-Continue your quest by climbing up the Big Beehive for jaw-dropping views of the Bow Valley and Lake Louise.
+Continue your quest by climbing up the Big Beehive (above) for jaw-dropping views of the Bow Valley and Lake Louise.
 Using the Highline trail, join the 5 kilometre trek along the Plain of Six Glaciers trail and be mesmerized by Alberta’s soaring mountain peaks and the Victoria Glacier.
-Rest tired muscles and satisfy hunger pangs with a snack at the historic Plains of Six Glaciers Teahouse before completing the 5.5 kilometre loop back to Lake Louise.
+Rest tired muscles and satisfy hunger pangs with a snack at the historic Plain of Six Glaciers Teahouse before completing the 5.5 kilometre loop back to Lake Louise.